safebear/test-protractor-course/README.md

 });
 ```

 Run the code with the `npm test` command.
+You can run your code headlessly and plug it into Jenkins in exactly the same way you did on the course.